 Functionality usually arises in cases of non-word symbols or devices, such as designs or container shapes.
 In the Ninth Circuit, functionality involves measuring the effect of a design or physical detail in the marketplace.
 A functional design has aesthetic appeal, or increases the utility or practicality of the product, or saves the consumer or producer time or money.
 See Fabrica, Inc. v.
 El Dorado Corp., 697 F.2d 890 (9th Cir.
 1983); TrafFix Devices, Inc., 532 U.S. at 29-30 (noting that it is a “well-established rule that trade dress protection may not be claimed for product features that are functional” and that a prior patent for features claimed as trade dress can be “strong evidence” of functionality which adds “great weight to the statutory presumption” that trade dress features “are deemed functional until proved otherwise by the party seeking trade dress protection” and who will carry a “heavy burden” of showing that the feature “is merely an ornamental, incidental, or arbitrary aspect” of the trade dress rather than functional to the trade dress).

-If features of claimed trade dress are all functional, plaintiff must show that the features are combined in a nonfunctional way to avoid finding of functionality.
+If features of claimed trade dress are all functional, plaintiff must show that the features are combined in a nonfunctional way to avoid a finding of functionality.
 HWE, Inc. v.
 JB Rsch., Inc., 993 F.2d 694, 696 (9th Cir.
 1993).

 On the trademark registration of trade dress and its implications for infringement litigation, see Tie Tech, Inc., 296 F.3d at 782-83.